By R.Davies, PhD・Bodyweight

-A body recomposition workout focuses on progressive resistance training designed to stimulate muscle growth while maintaining or reducing body fat.
-This guide provides workout and training principles aligned with your recomposition goals.
+Exercising for body recomposition focuses on progressive resistance training, which is designed to stimulate muscle growth while maintaining or reducing your body fat levels.
+This article provides workout and training principles aligned with your recomposition goals.

 Body recomposition: the simultaneous reduction of fat and increase in muscle, represents a different approach to defining what a “healthy” physical change is.
 Rather than simply making your body smaller, body “recomposition” focuses on improving what your body is made of.